wp-plugins/omnigallery/readme.txt

 == Description ==

 Enhance your WordPress website with the OmniGallery Photo Gallery.
-You can easily add your photo from Instagram, Pinterest, Picasa, Flickr, Facebook, and Dribble into your Wordpress Gallery.
+You can easily add your photo from Instagram, Pinterest, Picasa, Flickr, and Dribble into your Wordpress Gallery.
 Adding the gallery is very simple, you just have to add new post/page, then select gallery icon, select omnigallery then you can select which gallery you want to fetch your images to your blog.
 You can add multiple gallery on the same post/page.